DANIEL ARTHUR LAPRES

 The EU negotiators had specifically identified telecommunications as a sector in which they intended to improve upon the Chinese commitments vis-à-vis the US.
 Indeed, Mr. Lamy even declared publicly the EU goal of majority foreign ownership of telecommunications operations in China.

-But in the end, even after full implementation of the terms negotiated by the US and improved in particular by the EU, China will be allowed to limit foreign investment in the telecommunications sector to 49-50%, depending on the specific sub-sector.[3]
+But in the end, even after full implementation of the terms negotiated by the US and improved in particular by the EU, China will be allowed to limit foreign investment in the telecommunications sector to 50%.
 Moreover, since the Ministry of the Information Industry currently treats Internet Service Providers (ISPs) as well as Internet Content Providers (ICPs) as telecommunications businesses, one must conclude that majority ownership or control by foreign investors in these nascent sectors will also be excluded for the foreseeable future.

 That the EU negotiators did not set as a priority the greater opening of the local market for movies and cultural products more generally is puzzling.
 Perhaps the French predilection for invoking "cultural exceptions" to justify local quotas on television content and public subsidies of local productions was felt to have crippled the EU's negotiating position.